Do I Need an Alignment?

 Typically, it is recommended to change your tire’s alignment once a year.
 However, clear instructions regarding this are mentioned in the owner’s manual and, your driving condition also determines the time frame at which you need to change alignment.

 For instance, if you drive in extreme weather conditions or the road situation in your region is not adequate, then you may have to change the alignment more frequently.
-Following are some of the signs that indicate that it is time for the change.
+Following are some of the signs that indicate that it is time for a change.

-- Your vehicle is making a flopping sound while driving.
+• Your vehicle is making a flopping sound while driving.
 This sound indicates alignment issues, underinflated tires, or both.

-- You hit a sudden pothole that jarred your vehicle.
+• You hit a sudden pothole that jarred your vehicle.

-- Your vehicle is veering from side to side.
+• Your vehicle is veering from side to side.

 The Prominence of Wheel Alignment

-Having the tires aligned and getting it checked on a regular basis can help you save a significant amount of money.
+Having the tires aligned and getting them checked on a regular basis can help you save a significant amount of money.
 As we mentioned above, inadequately aligned tires can experience faster wear and tear; therefore, they are needed to be replaced more often.

 But that is not it; misaligned tires can also drop the gas mileage up to 10%.
 Therefore, getting wheel alignment can help in saving fuel, thereby reducing the cost of filling up the tank more often.